The San Francisco Black & Jewish Unity Coalition

-Since early 2016, Congregation Emanu-El has worked with leaders in the African-American community to identify issues of concern that we can then address in order to make important and lasting changes that affect the lives of underserved people in San Francisco and in California.
+Since early 2016, Congregation Emanu-El has worked with leaders in the Black community to identify issues of concern that we can then address in order to make important and lasting changes that affect the lives of underserved people in San Francisco and in California.
 We have worked successfully to reduce the use of cash bail; reduce the impact of fees and fines on indigent people; open up occupational licenses for people with felony convictions; create housing for very low income Bay Area residents; provide economic opportunities for formerly incarcerated people; and a number of other issues.
-In doing so, we have brought members of the African American and Jewish communities in San Francisco together and deepened relationships between members of our community.
-We welcome Congregation Emanu-El congregants to join us at our monthly meetings the second Thursday of every month from 6 – 7:30 pm.
+In doing so, we have brought members of the Black and Jewish communities in San Francisco together and deepened relationships between members of our community.
+We welcome Congregation Emanu-El congregants to join us at our monthly meetings the second Thursday of every month from 6:00 – 7:15 pm.

-Congregation Emanu-el and Rabbi Beth Singer were instrumental in the formation of the San Francisco African American and Jewish Unity Group early in 2016.
-The initial idea was for clergy to meet to address issues that concerned the African American clergy in San Francisco and to seek satisfactory solutions to those concerns.
+Congregation Emanu-El and Rabbi Beth Singer were instrumental in the formation of the San Francisco Black and Jewish Unity Coalition early in 2016.
+The initial idea was for our clergy to meet to address issues that concerned the Black clergy in San Francisco and to seek satisfactory solutions to those concerns.
 But the clergy decided to invite leaders and social activists to participate in order to bring the communities together and to get more community support.
-It was decided to keep the group informal and to meet once a month on the second Thursday for 90 minutes.
+It was decided to keep the group informal and to meet once a month on the second Thursday.
 Members discovered that as they got to know each other better, discussions became very personal and thought provoking and they became closer to one another.
 These discussions about racial issues, prejudice, and attitudes in this progressive community became an important part of the organization’s activities and helped forge a true unity among the group.